 “Do not confuse my bad days as a sign of weakness.
 Those are actually the days I’m fighting my hardest.”
 Unknown

-On Being Persistent With Parkinson’s: Our most difficult life-challenges could create the greatest time of our lives.
-As President Coolidge remarked “Nothing in the world can take the place of persistence”; says to me we must always keep going in dealing with our disorder.
-No doubt this is a tough situation having Parkinson’s, but being persistent is not giving up without trying.
-Staying peis creating new options, and it continually requires the courage of one’s convictions.
+On Being Persistent With Parkinson’s: Our most difficult life challenges could create the most significant time of our lives.
+As President Coolidge remarked, “Nothing in the world can take the place of persistence”; this tells me we must always keep going in dealing with our disorder.
+Doubtless, this is a challenging situation having Parkinson’s, but being persistent is not giving up without trying.
+Staying persistent creates new options and requires courage in one’s convictions.

 “Permanence, perseverance and persistence in spite of all obstacles, discouragements, and impossibilities: It is this, that in all things distinguishes the strong soul from the weak.”
 Thomas Carlyle

 “The best way out is always through.”
 Robert Frost

 On Staying Positive With Parkinson’s: “Each day, we wear a cape on our back labeled with the letters PD (Parkinson’s Disease).
 Each day we bring a positive reaction to handle our symptoms; when we begin to fade those letters, we begin to gain control of our symptoms.
 While it is not easy to remain positive with such a somber disorder, staying positive can help you cope.
 Thus, we should strive to live positively as we try to shed our cape named Parkinson’s.